4 The second stage of labour

 The patient must lie on her side and an intravenous infusion must be started.
 If there are no contraindications, the contractions must be stopped with intravenous salbutamol (Ventolin) or oral nifedipine (Adalat).

 Case study 3

 A primigravida patient has still not delivered after her cervix has been fully dilated for 45 minutes.
 The fetal head is not palpable abdominally and bulges the perineum when the patient bears down with contractions.
-A prolonged second stage is diagnosed and a decision made to proceed with an assisted delivery.
+A prolonged second stage is diagnosed and the doctor is called to assess the patient.